PromethazineSkip to the navigation

 Summary of Interactions with Vitamins, Herbs, & Foods

 Antihistamines, including promethazine, can cause “anticholinergic” side effects such as dryness of mouth and heart palpitations.
 Henbane also has anticholinergic activity and side effects.
 Therefore, use with promethazine could increase the risk of anticholinergic side effects,1 though apparently no interactions have yet been reported with promethazine and henbane.
 Henbane should not be taken except by prescription from a physician trained in its use, as it is extremely toxic.The interaction is supported by preliminary, weak, fragmentary, and/or contradictory scientific evidence.

 Last Review: 03-18-2015

 Copyright © 2015 Aisle7.
 All rights reserved.
 Aisle7.com

 Please read the disclaimer about the limitations of the information provided here.
 Do NOT rely solely on the information in this article.
 The Aisle7 knowledgebase does not contain every possible interaction.

 The information presented in Aisle7 is for informational purposes only.
 It is based on scientific studies (human, animal, or in vitro), clinical experience, or traditional usage as cited in each article.
 The results reported may not necessarily occur in all individuals.
 For many of the conditions discussed, treatment with prescription or over-the-counter medication is also available.
 Consult your doctor, practitioner, and/or pharmacist for any health problem and before using any supplements or before making any changes in prescribed medications.
-Information expires June 2013.
+Information expires June 2016.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.